TheRealEdDawson/scrape_n_spell/README.md

 # scrape_n_spell
 A system to scrape words off a production website and spellcheck them all.
-Because your site is already in production, and we don't really spellcheck code, do we?
+Because your site is already in production, and we don't really spellcheck pages when we write them in a code editor, do we?

 <h2>Setup (for Linux command-line environment)</h2>